xrfang/token/README.md

 # token

-Simple cryptographic token for golang.
-This token implementation is based on AES/CBC algorithm, it does not rely on any internal/external storage (i.e. token store).
+Simple cryptographic token for golang, based on AES/CBC algorithm.
+It does not rely on any internal/external storage (i.e. token store), except for revokation of individual token.

 ## usage